The Fredonia Biology Department

 We are located in the $60 million Science Center, completed in 2015.
 The Biology and Chemistry departments have $5 million worth of cutting edge tools and instrumentation; all of which are used by students in teaching and research labs.

 We offer five undergraduate programs of study in Biology, Exercise Science, Medical Technology, Molecular Genetics and Biology Adolescence Education; enabling students to prepare for diverse opportunities in employment, and graduate or professional school.
 The department also offers two masters programs (Biology Thesis and Non-Thesis) in Biology which offers students advanced preparation for PhD programs and professional school, as well as for advanced employment opportunities.

 Our course, ‘Studying for Success’ helps students develop time management, organizational and study skills.
 Required lectures and labs are kept small to ensure students can work closely with their instructors.
 Students learn through lectures, small group activities, inquiry based learning and laboratories.
 The University Learning Center offers tutoring services for many courses.

 Small class sizes

 Many students perform mentored undergraduate research under the supervision of a Biology professor during the academic year for which they earn course credit.
-Students can also perform these types of research projects in the summer, and fellowships are available to fund the projects.
-These fellowships provide a generous stipend and materials budget ($2500-3000) for student researchers.
-Funding for these fellowships have been provided by the Holmberg Foundation, the Barker Fund, the Merck/AAAS Foundation and others.
+Students can also perform research in the summer, and fellowships are available to fund the projects.
+These fellowships provide a generous stipend and materials budget ($3500) for student researchers.
 Students who participate in research have the opportunity to present the results of their research at the SUNY Fredonia Research and Creativity Expo, and at regional, statewide or national scientific meetings.
 Students have also co-authored research articles with their faculty advisors.